ayalavalva/SC-JMMIDIOSC/README.md

 ### Methods

-- `new(name, deviceNumb, elementNumber, midiChannel, cc)`: Creates a new `JOElementButton` instance.
+- `new(name, deviceNumb, elementNumber, midiChannel, cc)`: Creates a new `JMElementButton` instance.
 - `initButton(cc)`: Initializes the button with the specified MIDI control change number.
 - `midiReceiver`: Handles MIDI control change events for the button.
 - `mappedMIDIValuetoControlBus`: Maps the MIDI value to the control bus and updates the control bus value.

-## JOOSCManager
+## JMOSCManager

-The `JOOSCManager` class provides OSC functionalities for sending OSC messages to an OSC server.
+The `JMOSCManager` class provides OSC functionalities for sending OSC messages to an OSC server.

 ### Properties